 Recycling and sustainability

-The most common type of combined power and hybrid cable is made from PVC, a plastic used in many different applications.
+The most common type of combined power and hybrid cable is made from PVC.
+PVC is a plastic that is used in many different applications.
 It is durable and has a long life span.
-It is not biodegradable, meaning that when it is thrown away, it will sit in a landfill for centuries.
-PVC can be recycled, however, and can be turned into new products, such as pipes and fencing.
+However, it is not biodegradable.
+This means that when it is thrown away, it will sit in a landfill for centuries.
+PVC can be recycled, however.
+It can be turned into new products, such as pipes and fencing.
 It can also be used to make new PVC products.

-SPE and real-time data collection are both becoming more popular with the move toward faster, more connected systems.
-As cables trend toward these technologies, the use of halogen-free solutions and recyclable materials make products more sustainable.
+Single Pair Ethernet (SPE) and real-time data collection are both becoming more popular as we move towards faster, more connected systems.
+Our cables are trending towards these technologies, with halogen-free solutions and recyclable materials making our products more sustainable.

 What do you think about cable technology moving forward?
 Are combined power and data cables the future?
 Engineering360 would love to hear your thoughts in the comments below!